 Max.
 Audience Size: Unlimited

-TALK TO ME: What Educators and Support Workers can Learn about De-escalation from Hostage Negotiators
+TALK TO ME: What Educators (and Others) can Learn about De-escalation from Hostage Negotiators

 Hostage negotiators must quickly establish trust, build rapport, and foster collaboration with barricaded, suicidal and even homicidal individuals in extreme crisis situations.
 They are successful in resolving more than 90% of both domestic and international situations they are called upon to negotiate, and they are able do so without injury, loss of life or the use of coercion.
 After a year of conversations with prominent hostage negotiators all over North America about the relational, communication-based approaches they use, Emma Van der Klift outlines what she’s learned and shares some of these insights and skills and shares how this information can be applicable for support workers and teachers.